hyperkai/django-blog/s3-blog/README.md

 The version "Python 3.8.5" is recommended to use but the above versions will be fine.

 You may need to run "pip install wheel" before running "pip install -r requirements.txt".
-Otherwise, error will occur.
+Otherwise, error may occur.

 After running "pip install -r requirements.txt""pip install -r requirements.txt", run "python manage.py migrate".